jgraichen/attribute_ext/README.md

 But by default rules will not be checked on serializable_hash, you have to add `:on_hash => true` to hide_attributes to enabled it for this rule.

+Update: SafeAttributes works now with Rails 3.1 mass_assignment_authorizer that provides a role and pass this role to if and unless blocks as second parameter.
+Not tested but should also work with old mass_assignment_authorizer.

 AttributeExt::HiddenAttributes
 ------------------------------